-What does it mean to say that Calvary Baptist Church is a 9 Marks Church?
+What does it mean to say that Calvary Baptist Church is a 9Marks Church?

-The 9 Marks of a Healthy Church is a book written in 2001 by Pastor Mark Dever.
-A Baptist Pastor in Washington D.C.
-The 9 Marks website is based on the book and lists the churches across the United States that subscribe to the 9 Marks of a Healthy Church.
+The?”Nine Marks of a Healthy Church” is a book written in 2001 by Mark Dever, a Baptist Pastor in Washington, D.C.?
+The 9Marks website is based on the book and lists the churches across the United States that subscribe to the 9 Marks of a Healthy Church.

 If you are looking for a church home and you are seeking a church that strives to be balanced and healthy, then we recommend our church.
-We are the only church in the City of Sand Springs that is listed as a 9 Marks Church.

-The 9 Marks are listed as:
+The Nine Marks are listed as:

 1. Expositional Preaching

-2. Biblical Theology
+2.?
+Biblical Theology

-3. Biblical Understanding of the Good News
+3.?
+Biblical Understanding of the Good News

-4. Biblical Understanding of Conversion
+4.?
+Biblical Understanding of Conversion

 The spiritual change each person needs is so radical, so near the root of us, that only God can do it.
 We need God to convert us.
 Conversion need not be an emotionally heated experience, but it must evidence itself in godly fruit if it is to be what the Bible regards as a true conversion.
 Read More

-5. Biblical Understanding of Evangelism
+5.?
+Biblical Understanding of Evangelism

 How someone shares the gospel is closely related to how he understands the gospel.
 To present it as an additive that gives non-Christians something they naturally want (i.e. joy or peace) is to present a half-truth, which elicits false conversions.
 The whole truth is that our deepest need is spiritual life, and that new life only comes by repenting of our sins and believing in Jesus.
 We present the gospel openly, and leave the converting to God.
 Read More

-6. Biblical Understanding of Membership
+6.?
+Biblical Understanding of Membership

 Membership should reflect a living commitment to a local church in attendance, giving, prayer and service; otherwise it is meaningless, worthless, and even dangerous.
 We should not allow people to keep their membership in our churches for sentimental reasons or lack of attention.
 To be a member is knowingly to be traveling together as aliens and strangers in this world as we head to our heavenly home.
 Read More

-7. Biblical Church Discipline
+7.?
+Biblical Church Discipline

-8. Promotion of Christian Discipleship and Growth
+8.?
+Promotion of Christian Discipleship and Growth

 A pervasive concern with church growth exists today ? not simply with growing numbers, but with growing members.
 Though many Christians measure other things, the only certain observable sign of growth is a life of increasing holiness, rooted in Christian self-denial.
 These concepts are nearly extinct in the modern church.
 Recovering true discipleship for today would build the church and promote a clearer witness to the world.
 Read More

-9. Biblical Understanding of Leadership
+9.?
+Biblical Understanding of Leadership